gibsonnathan/KOTHCTF/README.md

 - 1.) install dependencies
 - 2.) python app.py
-- 3.) put client.py on each scored machine and run python client.py
+- 3.) put client.py on each scored machine and run python client.py, follow prompts
 - 4.) /scoreboard displays the each flag that has been placed on the server along with how many times that flag was scored.

 # TODO